A breast cancer consultation at Mayo Clinic

 - High Risk Breast Clinic.
 If you have certain risk factors for breast cancer or have questions about your risk, specialists at the High Risk Breast Clinic at Mayo Clinic in Rochester, Minnesota, will listen to your concerns, estimate your risk, help you weigh your options and develop a plan.

 - Breast Cancer Clinic.
 People who have a new diagnosis of breast cancer or a history of breast cancer with new needs are seen in the Breast Cancer Clinic.
-Your doctor provides counseling on sentinel lymph node biopsy, breast-conserving therapy versus mastectomy, sentinel lymph node biopsy, and other treatments for breast cancer.
+Your doctor provides counseling on sentinel lymph node biopsy, breast-conserving therapy versus mastectomy, and other treatments for breast cancer.
 The breast physician works with the breast surgeon, medical oncologist and radiation oncologist, who provide the specialty breast cancer care.
 You and your doctor will discuss concerns about recurrent breast cancer, breast cancer that has spread (metastatic) or advanced breast cancer and your treatment options.

 - Breast Cancer Survivorship Clinic.
 Mayo Clinic offers a range of breast cancer supportive therapy and survivorship services.
 At the Breast Cancer Survivorship Clinic at Mayo Clinic's campus in Rochester, Minnesota, your team helps you shift from illness-oriented treatment to wellness-focused care.
-A full range of services is available, including evaluating side effects you may experience after cancer treatment, creating a healthy-living plan and providing referrals to experts such as complementary and alternative medicine specialists.
+A full range of services is available, including evaluating side effects you may experience after cancer treatment, creating a healthy-living plan and providing referrals to experts such as integrative medicine specialists.
 In addition, your team can connect you with the Pink Ribbon Mentors for additional support if you wish.

 Breast Dermatology Clinic.
 Mayo Clinic doctors who specialize in skin disorders (dermatologists) provide timely evaluation of people who have or may have: